HappyRedMapleLeaf/arm_host/README.md

 1. open powershell with admin
 2. `usbipd list` and find busid (format %d-%d)
 3. `usbipd bind --busid <busid>`
-4. `usbipd attach --busid <busid>` (on the second, etc. time around, if plugged into the same port, you just have to do this)
+4. `usbipd attach --wsl --busid <busid>` (on the second, etc. time around, if plugged into the same port, you just have to do this)
 5. verify in wsl that it's there by running `lsusb`
 6. detatch with `usbipd detach --busid <busid>` in powershell